 - Sufficient amount of money (863) Euros per month) to maintain the cost of living in Germany for the duration of your stay prior to the start of your Ausbildung

 - A valid health insurance for at least for the first year or prior to the start of your vocational training

 Participants of Ausbildung are paid a monthly stipend by the company where they work every week as part of the programme.
-Generally they are entitled for a minimum amount of 850.EUR per month.
+Generally, they are entitled to a minimum amount of 850.EUR per month.
 It could be more according to the skills, productivity of each participant, and the number of hours of work per week.